sjev/espro/README.md

 - Automations need manual updates
 - 30+ minutes of recovery work per device

-This tool aims to simplify device comissioning and management for professional installers and power users who want to treat home infrastructure as code.
+This tool aims to simplify device commissioning and management for professional installers and power users who want to treat home infrastructure as code.

 ## The Solution

-**Hardware abstraction layer for ESPHome.**
+**A control plane for ESPHome devices.**

+ESPro maintains a device registry (logical ↔ physical), supports lifecycle workflows (replacement, commissioning, programming), and can optionally expose devices into an MQTT domain.

 Home Assistant connects to stable logical devices (`outdoor_light_1`), not physical hardware.
 When a device breaks, update a config file and restart—entity IDs stay stable, automations keep working.
 ```yaml